timescale/docs/api/_hyperfunctions/heartbeat_agg/num_gaps.md

     - heartbeat_agg()
 api_details:
   summary: |
-    Given a heartbeat aggregate, this will return the number of gaps between the periods of liveness.
-Additionally if the aggregate is not live at the start or end of its covered interval, these are also considered gaps.
+    Given a heartbeat aggregate, this returns the number of gaps between the periods of liveness.
+Additionally, if the aggregate is not live at the start or end of its covered interval, these are also considered gaps.
   signatures:
     - language: sql